-Catherine Emery is an Assistant Professor and member of the Alvernia community since 1999.
+Dr. Catherine Emery is an Assistant Professor and member of the Alvernia community since 1999.
 After working with the team to transition from the BSOT to BSHS/MSOT curriculum in 2002, including the role of Department Chair; she accepted the opportunity to serve as Interim Dean of Enrollment Management.
 Her role in academic administration continued with a one-year appointment as Associate Dean of Graduate and Continuing Studies followed by a return to the role of Dean of Enrollment Management.
-She returned to full-time faculty status in 2007 and continues work on her Ph.D. in Health Related Professions with a concentration in Occupational Therapy.
-Her dissertation research is focused on intervention for post-stroke fatigue.
+She returned to full-time faculty status in 2007 and has received her Ph.D. in Health Related Professions with a concentration in Occupational Therapy in 2015.
+Her dissertation research was focused on intervention for post-stroke fatigue.

 Dr.Emery teaches courses in neuroscience, occupational therapy intervention planning and documentation, therapy intervention for adults, advocacy and public policy, and research.
 Before coming to Alvernia, Ms. Emery worked as an occupational therapist for 10 years.
 Her primary practice experience has been with people who sustained traumatic brain injury during acute rehabilitation and in long-term care settings throughout the Lancaster area.
 She successfully achieved Board Certification in Neurorehabilitation in 1998.
 She currently provides home health care in the Berks County area.
 Her research interests focus on interventions for stroke, the role of occupational therapy in sleep, ethics in research, and fostering professional behaviors through mission integration.